 There are quite a few ways to execute an intermittent fasting diet, but the most common two are the 5:2 and 8:16 approaches.
 While the diet isn't about counting calories, the idea is that you will naturally reduce your caloric intake by limiting your eating window.
 "Ultimately, like most diets, it is another approach to cutting calories, which is really the key ingredient for weight loss," explains Lisa Moskovitz, RD, CDN, CEO and founder of The NY Nutrition Group.

-For the 5:2 approach, food is consumed normally five days out of the week, and fasting takes place the other two days require eating just 500–600 calories.
+For the 5:2 approach, food is consumed normally five days out of the week, and the other two days require eating just 500–600 calories.
 During the 8:16 approach, your eating window is 8 hours long during the day, and the fasting period is 16 hours (including overnight while you're sleeping).

 Experts disagree on whether IF is an effective diet to see long-term results.
 There aren't many studies on intermittent fasting benefits yet, so findings mostly come from anecdotal evidence from people who have tried IF themselves.
 Like many diets, success will vary depending on the person.
 So, while some dieters have experienced benefits such as weight loss and lower blood pressure, in others, IF may also lead to fatigue and binging on unhealthy snacks.
 "The daytime 8-hour eating can be hard for people, and I find makes people really hungry," notes Isabel Smith, MS, RD, CDN and founder of Isabel Smith Nutrition and Lifestyle.

 Moskovitz says she tends not to recommend IF to clients because it's not always a sustainable approach to weight loss, but there are certainly reasons to try.
 "For those who have trouble with late-night eating, especially eating junk food, then it can certainly make a difference," she explains.